 SEGA Tribute Art Collection

-Sonic the Hedgehog 25th Anniversary Art Book
+Article: Sonic the Hedgehog 25th Anniversary Art Book

 Art company Cook & Becker and SEGA announce today that they are working on an official Sonic the Hedgehog art and design book.
 The book – made for Sonic’s 25th anniversary this year – will be the first stand-alone art book ever made of the iconic video game character.
 The Sonic the Hedgehog: 25th Anniversary Art Book will cover the entire history of Sonic the Hedgehog and includes design sketches, official character illustrations, in-game art, pixel art, rare promotional art and game box art.
 It also features never-before published artwork and contains interviews with the key designers and artists of the beloved video game character such as Yuji Naka, Takashi Iizuka, Kazuyuki Hoshino and Yuji Uekawa.